awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-scps.md

 ## Example 6: Denies access to AWS based on the requested Region<a name="example-scp-deny-region"></a>

-This SCP denies access to any operations outside of the `eu-central-1` and `eu-west-1` Regions, except for actions in the listed services\.
+This SCP denies access to any operations outside of the `eu-central-1` and `eu-west-1` Regions\.
+It provides exemptions for operations in approved global services\.
 To use this SCP, replace the red italicized text in the example policy with your own information\.

-This policy uses the [NotAction](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_notaction.html) element with the `Deny` effect to deny access to all of the actions *not* listed in the statement\.
-The listed services are examples of AWS global services with a single endpoint that is physically located in the `us-east-1` Region\.
-Requests made to services in the `us-east-1` Region aren't denied if they're included in the `NotAction` element\.
-Any other requests to services in the `us-east-1` Region are denied\.
+This policy uses the `Deny` effect to deny access to all requests for operations that are not in one of the two approved regions\.
+The [NotAction](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_notaction.html) element enables you to list services whose operations are exempted from this restriction\.
+Because global services have endpoints that physically hosted by the `us-east-1` Region , they must be exempted in this way\.
+With an SCP structured this way, requests made to global services in the `us-east-1` Region are allowed if the requested service is included in the `NotAction` element\.
+Any other requests to services in the `us-east-1` Region are denied by this example policy\.

 **Notes**
 Not all AWS global services are shown in this example policy\.
 Replace the list of services in red italicized text with the global services used by accounts in your organization\.
+You can view the[ service last accessed data in the IAM console](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) to determine what global services your organization uses\.
+The **Access Advisor** tab on the details page for an IAM user, group, or role displays the AWS services that have been used by that entity, sorted by most recent access\.
-This example policy blocks access to the AWS Security Token Service global endpoint \(`sts.amazonaws.com`\)\.
-To use AWS STS with this policy, use regional endpoints or add `"sts:*"` to the `NotAction` element\.
+This example policy blocks access to the AWS Security Token Service *global* endpoint \(`sts.amazonaws.com`\)\.
+To use AWS STS with this policy, you must either use the AWS STS regional endpoints or add `"sts:*"` to the `NotAction` element\.
 For more information on AWS STS endpoints, see [Activating and Deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.

 ```
 {